Could a common cholesterol medication also help lupus symptoms?

 It's worth noting that the overall effect is described as modest, and results on disease activity were not consistent across all study types.
 Researchers call for further studies before statins are considered a primary tool for managing lupus activity.
 Still, given that people with lupus already face elevated cardiovascular risk, the possibility that statins may offer additional anti-inflammatory benefits is meaningful to patients.

-This is why it's so important to track medication use and longitudinal data on a large scale.
+Tracking medication use across large patient populations is how findings like these get stronger over time.
 With more data, we can more reliably see whether certain medications improve symptoms for autoimmune disease patients.
 To add your data to our registry, take our Treatment and Care Surveys, which are available to retake every 6 months.

 To support the Autoimmune Registry, please share our information with others who have autoimmune diseases.
 Donations are also greatly appreciated!